polincdev/MenuTemplate/README.md

 10. Japanese

 ### Bundles:
 The project is based on default Bundle based localization system which requires set of Bundle_properties files.
-Due to project structure,  which has been adjusted to both NetBeans and Gradle structure, there may be issues will finding properties files.
-Be advised that in the end all the properties files should be placed next to the top package folder i.e. org or main depending how you build your code.
-Right now they are placed next to main folder.
+Be advised that all the properties files should be placed next to the top package folder i.e. org.

 ### Related projects: